hine/pyscratch/README.md

 This module make easier to use Scratch Remote Connection from Python3.

-if you use with Python 2.7, see [2.7 branch](https://github.com/hine/pyscratch/tree/2.7).
+If you use with Python 2.7, see [2.7 branch](https://github.com/hine/pyscratch/tree/2.7).

 ## Installation